 Getting to Perast

 - The Tivat airport is 19.7 km or 30 minutes drive away.
-The price of the bus ticket from Budva to Perast is about 5 €, while the bus for the bus costs € 12 from the capital Podgorica.
-The Blue Line bus will take you from Kotor to Perast.
+The price of the bus ticket from Budva is about € 5, while the bus for the bus costs € 12 from the capital Podgorica.
+Is 12 km away from Kotor, and the Blue Line bus will take you to this section.
 You can pick up it outside the Kotor walls, just past the market stalls, a little park with trees and seats.
 There is no bus stop as such.
-The bus leaves Kotor every hour at 15 minutes past the hour.
-The fare is 1 euro each way.
-This bus goes through Perast, and main stop is in the centre of city.
-You can also to get it with renta car from Respecta car agency.
-If you want to visit the islands, a taxi boat from the dock in the center sails every 30 minutes and the price per person is 5 euros.
-The tower for the tower next to the church of St. Nicholas is 2 euros.
+The bus leaves Kotor every hour at 15 minutes past the hour and it drives right down into place.
+The bus ticket is 1 euro each way.
+There are other buses that you can use to get to these beautiful places, which produce further.
+In that case, you will get out on the main road above the locality and it will take you 5-6 minutes to get down to the waterfront.

 - You can also reach the city by taxi or rent a car.
 For a taxi, you need to pay about 0.75 euros per km.
 If you rent a car in Montenegro, the price is 15-30 euros, depending on the agency, car, and rental period.